tomazbracic/vin-decode/README.md

 Library for decoding VIN number and Validation VIN number

+# ARCHIVED

+## Seems to be useless, becouse standart doesn't work, and correct decoding is solvable with base of manafactur codes

 # Contribution

 Feel free to make a pull request.
 All contributions are appreciated!